 The ancient and distinguished German surname Fleischhauer is derived from the German word "fleisch," meaning "meat," and the suffix "mann," meaning "man"; thus, this name refers to a butcher.

 The surname Fleischhauer was first found in Austria, where the Fleischmann family became noted for its many branches in the region, each house acquiring a status and influence which was envied by the princes of the region.
 In its later history, the Fleischmann family became a power unto itself and was elevated to the ranks of nobility.
 The earliest known bearer of the name was Heinrich Lenke der fleischman, who lived in Eger in 1379.

-Important Dates for the Fleischhauer family
+Early History of the Fleischhauer family

 This web page shows only a small excerpt of our Fleischhauer research.
 Another 84 words (6 lines of text) covering the years 1629, 1809, 1539, 1608, 1586, 1663, 1676 and 1729 are included under the topic Early Fleischhauer History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Fleisch, Fleishauer, Fleischbein, Fleischer, Fleischhacker, Fleischmann, Fleischen, Fleischern, Fleishhaus, Fleischdorf, Flesch (North Germany) and many more.

 Early Notables of the Fleischhauer family (pre 1700)